 Intimidated by starting shadow work?
-Most of us have spent a lifetime hearing phrases like, “be positive” and “look on the bright side,” so it’s no surprise that you might be a little freaked out about shadow work.
-While these sentiments are always shared in love, they can also cause us to repress the darker sides of ourselves.
+Most of us have spent a lifetime hearing phrases like “be positive” and “look on the bright side,” so it’s no surprise that you might be a little freaked out about shadow work.
+While these sentiments are always shared in love, they can also cause us to repress trauma, difficult emotions, and thoughts we’d prefer to keep to ourselves.
 This constant repression will usually backfire, causing your fears and judgments to erupt out onto others later.

-There are three fundamental steps to doing shadow work and they are to identify your shadow aspects, acknowledge and allow space for them, and, finally, to integrate them.
-By integrating your shadow side you become whole.
+There are three fundamental steps to doing shadow work: to identify your shadow aspects, allow space for you to process them, and, finally, integrate them.
+By integrating your shadow side, you become whole.

 I mentioned in my last post that much of shadow work is becoming aware of how you’re projecting your shadow onto others and being triggered.
 Imagine your triggers as little notes from your shadow self.

-Kali is the wild and intense looking Hindu Goddess of time, death, destruction, and rebirth.
+Kali is the wild and intense-looking Hindu Goddess of time, death, destruction, and rebirth.
 She is often shown with skulls around her neck and one in her hand.
 Morbid as it may seem, these skulls actually represent the death of the ego.
-Even though the image of Kali may be jarring or even scary, she is the personification of shadow and can hep you get in touch with darker aspects of your ego that you may be avoiding.
+Even though the image of Kali may be jarring or even scary, she is the personification of shadow and can help you get in touch with darker aspects of your ego that you may be avoiding.

 The Goddess Lilith has roots in several cultures and religions including ancient Sumeria and Christianity.
 She’s referred to as both a demon and a seductive sex Goddess.
 Lilith is in touch with her sexuality which has caused men to fear her.
 She represents equality between men and women.
 Connect with Lilith to explore any sexual shadows you may have hidden.

-Once you’ve found a dark goddess that you connect with place a card, picture or statue of her on your altar or in a place you’ll see it regularly to offer inspiration while doing shadow work.
-Try calling upon her during shadow work to help guide you through the process, or invite her into your meditation practice.
+Once you’ve found a goddess or god that you connect with, place a card, picture, or statue of her on your altar or in a place you’ll see it regularly to offer inspiration while meditating or journaling.

-There are several crystals that can be used for helping you with shadow work, but these are my favorites.
-We even sell some hand crafted necklaces using a few of them!
+Several crystals can be used for helping you with shadow work, but these are my favorites.
 Here are my top 3 picks for crystals to recruit for starting shadow work:

 This grounding stone is my top pick for shadow work.
 It can help open the door to your shadow side by bringing emotions, patterns, and fears to the surface.
-Black obsidian is also good for shadow work but the balancing flecks of white in the snowflake version softens and balances its energy nicely.
+Black obsidian is also good for shadow work, but the balancing flecks of white in the snowflake version soften and balance its energy nicely.